toilacube/alimeKho/README.md

 This app is not available for IOS users

-# Setup the enviroment for Windows, MacOS and Linux User
+# Setting up the enviroment for Windows, MacOS and Linux developer

 ## Requirements